jamestiotio/fcs/labs/lab4/README.md

 Tasks

-1. Use your ECB mode block cipher to encrypt the ﬁle `Tux.ppm`.
+1. Use your ECB mode block cipher to encrypt the file `Tux.ppm`.
-2. Decrypt the ﬁle and see whether you can still see the same image.
+2. Decrypt the file and see whether you can still see the same image.

-Use `ecb.py` and run the ﬁle as the following:
+Use `ecb.py` and run the file as the following:

 ```shell
 python ecb.py -i [input filename] -o [output filename] -k [key filename] -m [mode]